aclark4life/pelican-blog/content/new-years-python-meme-2012.rst

 **4. Which Python blog or website did you read the most in 2012?**

 Planets: Django, Mozilla, Plone, Python.
 Reddits: Python.
 Other feeds: Hacker News & Tech Crunch.
-I added Tech Crunch this year to satisfy my "startup itch", as was recommended to me to do by Jonathon Perrelli of Fortify.vc in DC.
+I added Tech Crunch this year to satisfy my "startup itch", as was recommended to me by Jonathon Perrelli of Fortify.vc in DC.

 **5. What are the three top things you want to learn in 2013?**